francielleabreu/countdown-timer/README.md

         <li>Francielle Abreu: <a href="https://github.com/francielleabreu">GitHub</a></li>
     </ul>
     <h2>Matrix Master</h2>
-    <p>Matrix Master is a company based in Rotterdam, the Netherlands, that offers bootcamps and training in web development and technology.
+    <p>Matrix Master is a company based in Rotterdam, the Netherlands, that offers bootcamp and training in web development and technology.
 Learn more about the company at: <a href="https://matrixmaster.info/">https://matrixmaster.info/</a></p>
     <h2>Technologies Used</h2>
     <ul>
         <li>HTML</li>